 After sitting vacant for years, the city of Memphis negotiated with Bass Pro Shops to inject new life into this iconic piece of the Memphis skyline by creating a Sportsman’s Paradise, complete with a wilderness themed hotel, full spa, 13 lane bowling alley with a restaurant and bar, pistol and archery range, freshwater and saltwater aquariums, and a wetlands conservation museum.

-If that’s not enough to get your kids’ hearts racing, take a ride 28 stories high in the country's tallest free-standing elevator!
-Even if you don’t like hunting or fishing, your kids will love exploring this swamp themed piece of urban paradise.
+If that’s not enough to tempt you, take a ride 28 stories high in the country's tallest free-standing elevator!
+Even if you don’t like hunting or fishing, you will love exploring this swamp themed piece of urban paradise.

 The views of downtown Memphis and the Mississippi River are absolutely spectacular from the glass observation deck.
 If you head over to the pyramid after the Peabody duck evening march, you can even have dinner and watch the sun set from 300 feet up!

 If you have kids, you’ll have to make a judgment call on the appropriateness of this based on their ages.
 A visit here is a heavy and emotional experience; however, I absolutely stand by this as a place everyone should go at least once in their lives.